Digital Dynamic Application:

 Reflection

 Since joining the team, there were many barriers to accessing advisors for generative research and design validation tests.
-Being persistent and finally gaining access to them and their marketing assistants was a huge win, and was made possible by a coordinated approach by myself and my team to gain a deeper understanding about why there was resistance to providing us access in the first place.
-Once we had better knowledge of the risks involved in working directly with advisors: fear of them being contacted too frequently and getting upset at the company, and fear that we would be setting an expectation that all their feedback would be immediately incorporated into the designs, we were able to provide greater transparency into our process and establish an approach that would mitigate those risks.
-Gaining buy-in from stakeholders to carry out this research took some time but the value of the insights we've gained from the effort has been significant: it has caused a shift in how this research is perceived by the business teams, and has organically built more company-wide trust in the HCD process.
+Once I had better knowledge of the risks involved in working directly with advisors - fear of them being contacted too frequently and getting upset at the company, and fear that we would be setting an expectation that all their feedback would be immediately incorporated into the designs, - I was able to provide greater transparency into our process and establish an approach that would mitigate those risks.